Courses that fulfill

 This course is an introduction to health psychology, which explores connections between physiology, behavior and health.
 Prerequisite: PSYC 115 or PSYC 116.
 (W)

-PSYC 377 POSITIVE PSYCHOLOGY (3 credits)
+PSYC 377 PSYCHOLOGY OF HAPPINESS (3 credits)

 The scientific study of what enables individuals and communities to thrive.
 Uses readings, lectures and discussions to investigate such topics as happiness, subjective well-being, character strength, gratitude and resiliency.
 Prerequisite: Sophomore standing and above.
 Offered every spring.